Zenebishi family: Early history

 The "Zenevias", probably the Zenebishi, are mentioned in 1304 as one of the families that were granted privileges by the Angevin Philip I, Prince of Taranto.
 According to Robert Elsie, the family originated from the Zagoria region between Gjirokastër and Përmet, in modern-day southern Albania.

+Following the death of the Byzantine emperor in 1341, the southern Albanian tribes revolted against the empire and took control of Berat, Vlora, Spinaritsa, extending as far as Pogoniani and Libisda north of Ioannina.
+During this period, the Zenebishi seized control of Vagenetia, on the southern slopes of the Ceraunian Mountains.
+By the 1360s, the Zenebishi also controlled the cities of Bela and Dryinopolis.

 In 1381 and 1384, the Catholic lords of Arta asked the Ottoman troops for protection against the invading Albanian Zenebishi clan from Gjirokastër; the Ottomans routed the raiders and restored order in Epirus.

 Gjon Zenebishi is one of the most notable members of this family.
 Like many contemporary Balkan rulers who were under the cultural influence of the Byzantine Empire, he adopted a title from the Byzantine court hierarchy for himself, that of sevastokrator.

 In 1399, during the battle of Mesopotamos, the Zenebishi defeated the army of Esau de' Buondelmonti.
 The Zenebishi captured the archontes of Ioannina and took Esau de' Buondelmonti hostage.
 This victory would mark the heyday of the Zenebishi clan, which would last until 1418.
 During this time, the Zenebishi clan annexed Saiata and Dryïnoupolis and made Gjirokastër the capital of their territory.

 During the Ottoman Interregnum (1402–13), Zenebishi lost territory to the Republic of Venice; most of the mainland territories across from the Venetian possession of Corfu were taken.